If you are searching for the answer to "How to be

 Make a list of how you feel and how you are judging yourself, others, and the world.
 Notice the corresponding physical sensations that go with those thoughts.

-These are the internal blocks to your happiness in that situation that need clearing so that happiness can be revealed there.
+These are the internal blocks to your happiness that need clearing so that happiness can be revealed.
 Not sure that you want to experience happiness in that situation?

 It could mean that there is psychologically reversal, meaning that you are divided in your desire for happiness.
 Who would not want to be happy?
 You would be surprised at how many contradictory beliefs we subconsciously hold.